thejhnsn/PowerToysRun-FirefoxSearch/README.md

 # PowerToysRun-FirefoxSearch
-A plugin for Powertoys Run searches your Firefox bookmarks and history
+A plugin for Powertoys Run that searches your Firefox bookmarks and history